 Criteria JORC Code explanation Commentary Type of Projection Gauss-Krüger (Transverse Mercator) Central Meridian: E15°48'29.8" (2.5 gon West of the Stockholm Observatory) Latitude of Origin 0° Scale on Central Meridian 1 False Northing 0 m False Easting 1500000 m is situated 4.01° to the east of True North.
-Quality and adequacy of topographic control. • The topographic surface was taken from LIDAR data (airborne scanning) that was purchased from Lantmäteriet (the Swedish mat cadastral and land registration authority).
-Data point resolution is 0 metre square and is specified as accurate to 20cm in elevation on distribution surfaces and 60cm in planimetry.
-The level of accuracy of the L topographic surface was considered adequate for the purposes of refestimation.
-The LIDAR topographic surface has also been verified many Differential GPS collar survey co-ordinates. m Lantmäteriet (the Swedish mapping, hority).
+Quality and adequacy of topographic control. scanning) that v cadastral and la metre square an surfaces and 60 topographic surf estimation.
+The was purchased from nd registration aution d is specified as a cm in planimetry. ace was considere ten from LIDAR data (airborne laser m Lantmäteriet (the Swedish mapping, hority).
 Data point resolution is 0.5 per ccurate to 20cm in elevation on distinct.
-The level of accuracy of the LIDAR d adequate for the purposes of resource ic surface has also been verified by the Data spacing and distribution Data spacing for reporting of Exploration Results.
-The drilling was from surface and intersected a point approximately 80m fro the nearest drill hole.
+The level of accuracy of the LIDAR d adequate for the purposes of resource ic surface has also been verified by the y co-ordinates.
+Data spacing and distribution Data spacing for reporting of Exploration Results.
+The drilling was from surface and intersected a point approximately 80m from the nearest drill hole.
 Data spacing was sufficient to establish interprete continuity between drill holes.
-Diamond drill sampling was generally taken over 1 meter intervals exce when adjusted to geological boundaries. • Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-Sufficient continuity in both geology and mineralisation has been established to support the classification of the Company's existing Mineral Resource under JORC Code2012. • Whether sample compositing has been applied.
+Diamond drill sampling was generally taken over 1 meter intervals exception when adjusted to geological boundaries. • Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied. to support the cunder JORC Coo lassification of the le2012. y and mineralisation has been established Company's existing Mineral Resources • Whether sample compositing has been applied.
 No sample compo ositing was done.
 Orientation of data in relation • Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type. te for the predominantly high angle of the representative samples.